sethspawn/globalBiomassC/README.md

 ## Associated Publications:
 #### The maps are described in the following manuscript:
 Spawn, S.A., C.C.
 Sullivan, T.J.
 Lark, H.K.
 Gibbs.
 Harmonized Global Maps of Above and Belowground Biomass Carbon Density in the Year 2010.
-Scientific Data (in review).
+Scientific Data (2020) doi: 10.1038/s41597-020-0444-4.

 #### The final data layers can be accessed from the Oak Ridge National Laboratory DAAC repository:
 Spawn, S.A and H.K.
 Gibbs, Harmonized Global Maps of Above and Belowground biomass carbon density, 2010.
 ORNL DAAC, Oak Ridge, Tennessee, USA. (in review) https://doi.org/10.3334/ORNLDAAC/1763